emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

-After confirming the file was uploaded correctly, I began analyzing the data from both a day-of-the-week and time-of-day perspective.
-To do this, I first split the `activity_hour column` (which contains combined date and time values) into two separate columns: `activityDate` for the date and `time` for the time.
-I then converted the `activityDate` column into proper Date format and used it to create a new weekday column that indicates the day of the week.
-Similarly, I converted the time column and used it to categorize each entry into time-of-day segments—Night, Morning, Afternoon, and Evening—based on the hour of the activity.
+After confirming the file uploaded correctly, I decided to analyze the data by both day of the week and time of day.
+This allowed me to examine user activity across a Monday–Sunday timeframe and throughout different parts of the day.
+To do this, I first split the activity_hour column—which contains both date and time values—into two separate columns: activityDate for the date and time for the time.
+I then converted the activityDate column into a proper date format and used it to create a new column indicating the day of the week.
+Similarly, I converted the time column and categorized each entry into one of four time-of-day segments—Night, Morning, Afternoon, and Evening—based on the activity hour.
 You can see the following code below.

 <details>
 <summary>Show R Code</summary>